earthnet2021/earthnet-model-intercomparison-suite/README.md

 2. We recommend setting up a docker container using our [Dockerfile](Dockerfile).
 Run `docker build . --tag earthnet2021:1.0`

 3. Run a Docker container based on the image created.
 E.g, `docker run -it earthnet2021:1.0`.
-Use [the util](scripts/docker_run.sh) to run the container attaching properly all havy directories.
+Use [the util](scripts/docker_run.sh) to run the container attaching properly all heavy directories.

 4. Run JupyterLab `jupyter lab` port 8888 is forwarded to the one defined in [docker_run.sh](scripts/docker_run.sh)